-lf The guaranteed enrollment period is Unless the customer It is the first time the customer has ever been enrolled with an AHCCCS Complete Care (ACC) plan Six months Moves out of state; Cannot be located and mail is returned to the agency as undeliverable; Is incarcerated; Is adopted; Was ineligible at the time of initial enrollment; or Voluntarily withdraws from the program.
-It is the first time the customer has ever been Twelve months Reaches age 19; approved for KidsCare.
-Moves out of state; Is incarcerated or in an
+lf The guaranteed enrollment period is Unless the customer It is the first time the customer has ever been enrolled with an AHCCCS Complete Care (ACC) plan Six months Moves out of state; Cannot be located and mail is returned to the agency as undeliverable; Is incarcerated; Is adopted; Was ineligible at the Wdo incligible dt the time of initial enrollment; or Voluntarily withdraws from the program.
+It is the first time the customer has ever been approved for KidsCare.
+Twelve months Reaches age 19; Moves out of state; Is incarcerated or in an

+r

 Institution for Mental Disease (IMD);

 Is approved for another AHCCCS Medical Assistance (MA) program;

-• Gets creditable coverage;
+Gets creditable coverage;

 • Is adopted;

-• Cannot be located and mail is returned to the agency as undeliverable;
+Cannot be located and mail is returned to the agency as undeliverable;

-• Does not pay the monthly premium;
+Does not pay the monthly premium;

 • • Fails to cooperate;

-• Was ineligible at the time of the initial enrollment; or
+Was ineligible at the time of the initial enrollment; or

-• Voluntarily withdraws from the program.
+Voluntarily withdraws from the program.